exterior street sign

 pubsaintpatrick.com

-Best Irish pubs in Ontario
+Best Irish Pubs in Ontario

-McCabe’s Irish Pub and Grill, Guelph, Ont.
+McCabe’s Irish Pub and Grill, Guelph

 McCabe’s is a well-known line of Irish pubs in Southern Ontario (Guelph, Kitchener, Waterloo and London), often frequented by students.
-The Guelph location is planning a day-long party with Irish dancing, prize giveaways, drinks and more.
+Keep an eye out for more details on this year’s celebrations.

 9 Wyndham St N, Guelph